Part 3 - Professional Services

 - Pricing: Evaluate the reference laboratory’s fee schedule to determine if it is competitive with other reference laboratories; however, price should not be the sole determining factor.
 Service and quality are major factors to consider.

 - Specimen pickup, delivery, and reporting: The method used to facilitate specimen transportation between a laboratory and a reference laboratory is a key decision element.
-Ideally, the reference laboratory, should have a private courier since or at least have control over an individual who serves as a courier.
-In addition, specimen shipping containers, labels, dry ice, etc., should be provided as well as, complete instructions on how specimens are to be processed, prior to shipment.
+Ideally, the reference laboratory, should have a private courier service or at least have control over an individual who serves as a courier.
+In addition, specimen shipping containers, labels, dry ice, etc., should be provided as well as complete instructions on how specimens are to be processed prior to shipment.
 Information material should also include the method used for notifying the sender that unsatisfactory specimens were received.
 The sender should be notified within the 24-hour period immediately following specimen pickup.
-Report turnaround time should be approximately, 24 hours for most tests; however, most complex tests will require longer times.
+Report turnaround time should be approximately 24 hours for most tests; however, most complex tests will require longer times.